 When British Major William Martin’s body washed up near Spain in 1943, the Germans obtained a snap of his fiancée Pam – and Allied invasion plans.
 The Germans were delighted.
 So were the Allies.

-William Martin was a made-up name.
-He was actually a civilian who had committed suicide in London, Glyndwr Michael.
-British military intelligence worked diligently, and brilliantly, for months preparing his body to deceive the Germans.
+William Martin was a made-up name attached, by British Intelligence, to a realo-life civilian who had committed suicide in London, Glyndwr Michael.
+British military officials worked diligently, and brilliantly, for months preparing his body to deceive the Germans.

 Major Martin carried documents indicating that the Allies planned to invade Greece, Corsica or Sardinia.
 In fact, Sicily was in their sights.